ethyca/fides/docs/fides/docs/language/taxonomy/data_subjects.md

 # Data Subjects Reference

-Data Subjects are the group of labels commonly assigned to describe the type of system users to whom data may belong or is being processed.
-Examples might be customers, patients or simply abstract users.
+A Data Subject is a label for a group of individuals to whom data is presented or by whom data is owned.
+Data Subject labels are typically fairly broad -- "Citizen", "Visitor", "Passenger", and so on -- although you be as specific as your system needs: "Fans in Section K", for example.

 !!!
 Note "Extensibility and Interopability"
     Data Subjects in Fides are designed to support common privacy regulations and standards out of the box, these include GDPR, CCPA, LGPD and ISO 19944.